Below you can find a complete list of Asian animals. We currently track 491 animals in Asia and are adding more every day!

 The best places to see Asian elephants are Parambikulam, India, and Udawalawe, Sri Lanka.
 If you’re interested in seeing Asian black bears in near-wild conditions, check out the Tat Kuang Si rescue center 30km away from Luang Prabang, especially the Kuang Si Falls from July through October.
 Finally, the national parks of India, especially Nagarahole, Ranthambore, Panna, and Kanha are the best places to see Asian tigers.

-The Most Dangerous Animals In Asia Today
+The Most Dangerous Asian Animals

 The most dangerous wildlife in Asia attacks humans in unique ways.
 Asian Elephants charge with an average weight of 4 tons, while Indian Rhinoceroses weigh over 4 tons and have a large horn.
 Bengal Tigers and Asiatic Lions are heavy and fast and known to eat people.
 Sloth Bears have curved, powerful claws and unpredictable behavior, being as likely to attack as they are to run away.